GL-Energieloesungen/gridpal/README.md

 ## Data Transfer
-The gridpal uses mqtt as the transfer mechanism to transfer the collected data to a distributed mqtt broker.
+The GL Energy Cloud 2.0 uses mqtt as the transfer mechanism to transfer the collected data to a distributed mqtt broker.

 ## Data analysis
-The gridpal can provide data feed to any third party data analysis tool
+The GL Energy Cloud 2.0 can provide data feed to any third party data analysis tool

 ## Hardware
     All the schematics and pcb layout are designed in Kicad, an open source Electronic Design Automation (EDA) tool